 Sleep should be a time to recharge, be comfortable, and dream, yet nearly one in five Americans suffer from a chronic sleep disorder that prevents them from restful slumber.
 It is a problem that TATCH, a Runway Startup Postdoc Program company at the Jacobs Technion-Cornell Institute, is keen to tackle and their innovative solution could bring relief to millions of troubled sleepers.

-The negative health effects of poor sleep are well documented, said CEO and Startup Postdoc at Runway, Dr. Amir Reuveny.
+The negative health effects of poor sleep are well documented, said CEO and Startup Postdoc at Runway and Elisha M. Friedman Postdoctoral Fellow, Dr. Amir Reuveny.
 If you have a sleep disorder, your risk of developing diabetes can be up to three times higher than normal and the chance of having high blood pressure can be up to four times higher.

 Further, sleep deprivation and disorders are estimated to cost the economy over $400 billion annually due to factors such as accidents and loss of productivity.
 And, of course, disturbed sleep can have a serious effect on a person’s emotional and personal life.